Gardening with Water Plants

 Water Lilies & Lotus

-• The major visual difference between the two is that hardy Water Lily blooms sit on the surface of the water with the foliage while tropical blossoms rise on long stems well above the leaves.
-Both are easily grown requiring a minimum of 6 hours sunlight daily, rich soil, and quiet water.
+The major visual difference between the two is that hardy Water Lilies bloom sitting on the surface of the water with the foliage while tropical blossoms rise on long stems well above the leaves.
+Both are easily grown, requiring a minimum of 6 hours sunlight daily, rich soil, and quiet water.
 They are placed 45 cm – 60 cm (18″ – 24″) deep with 20 cm – 30 cm (8″ – 12″) of water over the crown of a hardy Water Lily and 15 cm – 20 cm (6″ – 8″) over the crown of a tropical.

 • Hardy Water Lilies bloom yellow, red, apricot, white, and pink.